 Professional codes and bodies

-2.4 Promotors of debt agreements and related services who are members of professional bodies may also be subject to codes of conduct that regulate their activities.
+2.4 Promotors of debt agreements and related services who are members of professional bodies may also be subject to codes of conduct which regulate their activities.

 2.5 The main professional bodies representing personal insolvency practitioners in Australia are: